Notice

 In August 2021, The Republic of Belarus (Sanctions) (EU Exit) (Amendment) Regulations 2021 amended the Belarus Sanctions Regulations to impose a package of trade, financial and aviation sanctions on Belarus.

-This amendment extends the existing import sanctions measures by prohibiting the import of arms and related materiel and iron and steel products.
-It also extends the ban on certain mineral products and potash.
-The ban also prohibits the provision of technical assistance, financial services and funds and brokering services relating to iron and steel products and mineral products.
+This amendment extended the existing import sanctions measures by prohibiting the import of arms and related materiel and iron and steel products.
+It also prohibited the acquisition and supply and delivery, directly or indirectly, of iron and steel products and arms and related material.
+It also extended the measures on petroleum products and potash to certain additional mineral products.
+It also prohibited the provision of technical assistance, financial services and funds and brokering services relating to iron and steel products, mineral products and potash.

 Regulation 27I

-The import of arms and related materiel, iron and steel products, mineral products and potash, is prohibited.
+The import of aluminium, arms and related materiel, iron and steel products, mineral products, potash, gold and gold jewellery, relevant processed gold, rubber, cement, and wood is prohibited.

 The prohibition covers goods that originate in or are consigned from Belarus.
 This means that even if the immediate place the goods were shipped from was not Belarus, the prohibition may still apply.